-Over 8% of websites on the World Wide Web are hosted via WordPress.
+Over 8% of websites on the World Wide Web are hosted via WordPress Website.
 That amounts to roughly 75 million websites, so it goes without saying that there are obvious benefits to using the system that was originally created to host blogs.

 If you are new to the web development game then chances are your first crack at building a new website will have been on WordPress.
 While some web designers’ turn their noses up at WordPress, on the basis that they are comfortable using more complex software, the benefits of using the CMS system cannot be argued.